 Owners choosing to opt out

 Only owners can opt out using these rules.
-For example, if you list more than 2,000 nights of accommodation on an online marketplace for your owners, you cannot get an opt-out agreement with the marketplace operator to become liable for GST because you list more than 2,000 nights of taxable accommodation.
+For example, if you list more than 2,000 nights of accommodation on an online marketplace for your owners, you cannot get an opt-out agreement with the online marketplace to become liable for GST because you list more than 2,000 nights of taxable accommodation.

 You also cannot group your owners together to apply for an opt-out agreement on their behalf, so that they still collect and pay GST and issue taxable supply information.